UCL/ucl_software_carpentry/installation/install.md

 Finding out where things got installed
 --------------------------------------

-Now, we need to find out where Notepad++ have been installed, this will be either in `C:/Program Files (x86)` or in `C:\ProgramFiles`.
+Now, we need to find out where Notepad++ have been installed, this will be either in `C:\Program Files (x86)` or in `C:\ProgramFiles`.
 The former is the norm on more modern versions of windows.
-If you have the older version, replace `Program\ Files\ \(x86\)` with `Program\ Files` in the instructions below.
+If you have the older version, replace `Program Files (x86)` with `Program Files` in the instructions below.
 If you are unsure about this open Windows explore and navigate to the C drive.
 If the C drive contains both a `Program Files (x86)` and `Program Files` folder Notepad++ is most likely to be installed in `Program Files (x86)`.
 Verify this by opening the folder and look for a `Notepad++` subfolder.
 On a non English widows installation the directories may have different names.
-You should however still use the English names.
+You should however still use the English names above.
 Just verify if the directory ends with (x86) or not.

 Telling the shell where to find Notepad++